 Botany at Reading also thrives in other Schools at the University of Reading through the work of Dr Simon Mortimer in Agriculture, and Professors Nick Branch and Frank Mayle in School of Archaeology, Geography and Environmental Science.

-If you are interested in botany teaching and inspiring future generations in the wonder and importance of plants, please join the discussions at our 2019 Symposium on Botany Teaching in November.
+If you are interested in botany teaching and inspiring future generations in the wonder and importance of plants, please join the discussions at our Symposium on Botany Teaching in our schools on 8 November 2019.